Explore more blogs

 Step 5.
 Inspire 💪

-While donation receipt templates are all about acknowledging past gifts, they can also be used to inspire future giving (stick with us here).
-Once supporters are thanked and appreciated, they’re more likely to give again.
-That’s where strategic call-to-actions (or CTAs) come in.
+While nonprofit donation receipt templates are all about acknowledging past gifts, they can also be used to inspire future giving.
+When donors feel genuinely appreciated, they’re more likely to give again.
+That’s where strategic calls-to-action (CTAs) come in.

-To maintain the giving momentum, great donation receipt templates often include:
+To maintain the momentum of giving, great donation receipt templates often include:

 • Your nonprofit’s contact information for further communication

-• Social media icons and links for following
+• Social media icons and links to stay connected

-• QR codes (if sent via snail mail!) for supporters to scan-to-donate, which link to your campaign, donation page, or form
+• QR codes (if sent via snail mail) that link directly to your website, campaign, donation page, or form

-Here’s what the rest of the donation receipt from Tri-Town Against Racism looks like, starting with a record of the message the donor shared on their supporter wall, followed by all the transaction information, and ending with one-click social buttons for sharing the campaign further:
+Here’s what the remainder of the donation receipt from Tri-Town Against Racism looks like, starting with a record of the message the donor shared on their supporter wall, followed by transaction information, and ending with one-click social buttons for sharing the campaign further:

 Donation receipt template